smithWEBtek/swt-v3/db/posts/006-music-studio.md

     Selected list of CONTAINERS: Lessons, Students, Teachers, Resources, LessonResources (and there are more ) [X] here should be 5 stateless components
     Selected list of STATELESS FUNCTIONAL components: Student, Teacher, Resource, StudentService, TeacherService, ResourceService, LessonService ( among others )
-[X] There should be 3 routesList of routes:
+[X] There should be 3 routes

+List of routes:
       /students, /teachers, /resources, /lessons (for indexs of these data groups) /students/:id (for individual student)
       /students/:id/edit (for editing individual studen